Where’s the eggnog? Supply chain issue impacts holiday drink - NewsBreak

 Eggnog is more than just a holiday delicacy and Cousin Eddie’s favorite drink .
 It’s been around for centuries, with most culinary historians agreeing the spiced egg yolk and milk mixture dates back to medieval Britain, according to Time Magazine .

 Not every retailer and producer is facing limited eggnog supply.
 Spokespersons for Kroger grocery stores and Walmart both confirmed their locations are not experiencing a widespread shortage.
 When asked about an eggnog shortage, a Target spokesperson said the retailer “is well-positioned to meet guests’ food and beverage needs throughout the holiday season.”
-Illinois-based Prairie Farms Dairy told Nexstar there are “no shortages going on around here.”What should I do with my Christmas tree after the holidays?
+Illinois-based Prairie Farms Dairy told Nexstar there are “no shortages going on around here.”Everything about the great Christmas tree shortage is a lie

-Empty eggnog shelves at some grocery stores come as supply chain issues cause other problems nationwide, affecting everything from cream cheese schmear for bagels to granite headstones.
-The U.S. is also facing rising inflation, which could make butter, cheese, and cream (which is mostly comprised of butterfat) more expensive in 2022.

-Other holiday favorites have also taken a hit this year.
-Among those is a shortage of Santas, with the workforce of people willing to dress as the man in red down 15% this year.
-And if you were hoping to have a glass of wine during Christmas, take heed – a shortage of glass bottles may be squeezing supply near you.Copyright 2021 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0